 - The cause of your atrial fibrillation.

-- How much your heart’s ability to pump affects.
+- How much is your heart’s ability to pump effects you?

 When should I call a doctor?